accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/10.12/annexe.md

     title: Text Spacing
 ---

-#### Particular cases
+#### Special cases

-The exception to this criterion is content for which the user has no possibility of personalization:
+The exception to this criterion is content for which the user has no possibility of personalisation:

 - Subtitles directly integrated into a video;
-- Text images;
+- Image of text;
-- The text within a `<canvas>` tag.
+- Text within a `<canvas>` tag.